Pankisi Gorge crisis: Itum Kale attack and Russian airstrikes

 On 27 July, 50 to 60 Chechen fighters launched an attack near Itum-Kale in Russia, 15 miles north of Georgia, killing eight soldiers.
 Russian officials claimed that the attack had been launched from inside Georgia.
 Georgia initially denied the claim, but then on 3 and 5 August announced that it had arrested 13 men who had survived the fighting at Itum-Kale as they tried to cross back into Georgia amidst Russian shellfire.
-On those days, Russian aircraft also bombed locations two miles inside Georgia, killing only sheep.
+In those days, Russian aircraft also bombed locations two miles inside Georgia, killing only sheep.
 Russia demanded the extradition of the 13 captured fighters, and set about fulfilling Georgia's requests for relevant paperwork.

-On 30 July and 7 August Russian aircraft bombed the Pankisi area.
+On 30 July and 7 August, Russian aircraft bombed the Pankisi area.
+Georgia accused Russia of violating its airspace.

-On 12 August Sergei Ivanov suggested that the only way to resolve the situation was for Russian special troops to enter the area, as Russian diplomats sought to gather support for an intervention in force.
+On 12 August, Sergei Ivanov suggested that the only way to resolve the situation was for Russian special troops to enter the area, as Russian diplomats sought to gather support for an intervention force.
+However, Georgia refused any Russian proposals.
+According to Russian analyst Sergei Karaganov, "people in Tbilisi now realize that they have to address this problem somehow, but they are reluctant to do so in conjunction with Russia...
+They [the Georgian leadership] want to compel the Americans to go in there.
+But from Russia's standpoint this is an intolerable problem."

 On 23 August, Russian aircraft bombed the Pankisi village of Matani, leaving an elderly shepherd dead and wounding seven other people.
 Russia blamed Georgia for the strike, but observers from the Organization for Security and Co-operation in Europe had tracked the planes from Russian airspace.